MADE WITH AND FOR PEOPLE WITH PARKINSON’S

 Movement itself involves a complex interplay of the nervous system and the musculoskeletal system.
 The scientific community’s understanding of movement has developed significantly over the last few decades.
 We are increasingly appreciating the importance of the sensory system and there is growing evidence that modulation of this can change brainwave patterns and improve movement across different tasks.
 It is a non-invasive, non-pharmacological intervention that can improve symptoms above medication alone.

 The technology used in CUE1 is based on feedback, user testing and published research.
-Our user testing showed positive results with the CUE device across a range of motor tasks including tapping, walking and more real-life experiments.
+Our user testing showed positive results with the CUE1 device across a range of motor tasks including tapping, walking and more real-life experiments.
 Our participants covered most of the Hoehn Yahr stages of Parkinson’s Disease and included someone who had had DBS surgery.
 Although we had positive results in all participants, we aim to carry out further testing with more people and over a longer duration.
-We will continue to develop the CUE even after release to explore just how far we can improve symptoms and quality of life and tailor it to the feedback of users.
+We will continue to develop the CUE1 even after release to explore just how far we can improve symptoms and quality of life and tailor it to the feedback of users.

 At the moment we are recruiting for public patient involvement(PPI) for review of the clinical trial protocol we are currently preparing for.
 If you are interested in taking part in one of our future clinical trials and are based in the UK, we’d love to hear from so please get in touch.